dannyhw/expo-storybook-monorepo-example/README.md

 Reusing Metro caches can be dangerous if you use Babel plugins like [transform-inline-environment-variables](https://babeljs.io/docs/en/babel-plugin-transform-inline-environment-variables/).
 When using Babel plugins to swap out environment variables for their actual value, you are creating a dependency on environment variables.
 Because Metro is unaware of dependencies on environment variables, Metro might reuse an incorrect cached environment variable.

-Since Turborepo handles the cache in this repository, we can leverage [caching based on environment variables](https://turbo.build/repo/docs/core-concepts/caching#altering-caching-based-on-environment-variables).
+Since Turborepo handles the cache in this repository, you could leverage [caching based on environment variables](https://turbo.build/repo/docs/core-concepts/caching#altering-caching-based-on-environment-variables).
 This invalidates the Metro cache whenever certain environment variables are changed and avoid reusing incorrect cached code.

 > [!TIP]
-> Expo now supports `.env` files out-of-the-box.
-This also means that Metro is now smart enough to invalidate the cache whenever these variables change.
-There is no need to do this manually anymore.
+> In this repository we rely on [Expo's built-in environment variables support](https://docs.expo.dev/guides/environment-variables/) to avoid Babel caching related issues with Metro.

 ### pnpm workarounds

 In the current React Native ecosystem, there are a lot of implicit dependencies.
 These can be from the native code that is shipped within packages, or even implicit dependencies through installing a specific version of Expo or React Native.
 In the newer package managers like pnpm, you will run into issues due to these implicit dependencies.
-Besides that there are other issues like [Metro not following symlinks](https://github.com/facebook/metro/issues/1).

-To workaround these issues, we have to change some config:
+To workaround these issues, we changed the following:

-1. Let pnpm generate a flat **node_modules** folder, without symlinks.
+1. Let pnpm generate a flat **node_modules** folder, without fully isolating all modules.
 You can do that by creating a root [**.npmrc**](./.npmrc) file containing ([`node-linker=hoisted`](https://pnpm.io/npmrc#node-linker)).
-This works around two things; no Metro symlink support, and having a simple way to determine where the modules are installed (see point 3).

-2. Either disable [`strict-peer-dependencies`](https://pnpm.io/npmrc#strict-peer-dependencies) or add [`peerDependencyRules.ignoreMissing`](./package.json#L14-L22) rules in the **package.json**.
-This disables some of the expected implicit peer dependencies issues.
-Without these changes, pnpm will fail on install asking you to install various peer dependencies.
+This works around the issue where Expo and React Native doesn't always have correct dependency chains towards consumed libraries.
+Expo is actively working on removing the last few remaining issues to fully enable isolated modules, see the [internal dependency validation check](https://github.com/expo/expo/blob/main/tools/src/check-packages/checkDependenciesAsync.ts#L28).

-3. Update the **metro.config.js** configuration for usage in monorepos.
-Full explanation per configuration option can be found in the [Expo docs](https://docs.expo.dev/guides/monorepos/#modify-the-metro-config).
-The only addition in this repository is the [`config.cacheStores`](./apps/mobile/metro.config.js#L22-L24).
+2. Customize the **metro.config.js** configuration for usage in this monorepo.
+Full explanation per configuration option can be found in the [**metro.config.js**](./apps/example/metro.config.js) itself.
+The only addition in this repository is the [`config.cacheStores`](./apps/example/metro.config.js#L22-L25).
 This change moves the Metro cache to a place which is accessible by Turborepo, our main cache handler (see [Why is it fast?](#-why-is-it-fast)).

 ### Precompile packages

 EAS only sends the files which are committed to the repository.
 That means [the `packages/*/build` folders](.gitignore#L3) need to be generated before building our apps.
-To tell EAS how to compile our packages, we can [use the `postinstall` hook](https://docs.expo.dev/build-reference/how-tos/#how-to-set-up-eas-build-with).
+To tell EAS how to compile our packages, we can [use the `postinstall` hook](https://docs.expo.dev/build-reference/build-with-monorepos/).

 ### Running EAS from apps directories

-As of writing, the `eas build` command needs to be executed from the package folder itself.
+As of writing, the `eas build` or `eas deploy` commands need to be executed from the package folder itself.
 EAS will still create a tarball with all files from your monorepo, but runs the build commands from this local folder.
 You can see this happening in the [build workflow](./.github/workflows/build.yml#L32).

 ### Using local credentials in CI